 Source: CHAFEAxvii

-The location of each action on these dimensions is summarised in Figure 2, with vulnerable groups further subdivided by the Commission into two clusters – “migrants and ethnic groups” and “at-risk groups”.
+The location of each action on these dimensions is summarised in Figure 2, with vulnerable groups further subdivided by the European Commission into two clusters – “migrants and ethnic groups” and “at-risk groups”.

 Figure 2

 Source: CHAFEAxvii

 There are a number of other EU regional policy initiatives that address social determinants, directly or indirectly as part of the EU Structural Fund.
 For example, the European Social Fund invests € 80 billion on: